exercism/v3-launch/migration/build-analyzer-and-representer.md

 ## Choosing between representer and analyzer

-If you want to build both, our recommendation is to start building the representer first for the following reasons:
+We recommend starting by building the representer for the following reasons:

 - Representers are usually (far) easier to implement
 - Representers can have a far bigger impact on the mentoring load than analyzers by empowering mentors